wizfi/Document/docs/intro.md

 WizFi360 is a low cost and low-power consumption industrial-grade WiFi module.
 It is compatible with IEEE802.11 b/g/n standard and supports SoftAP, Station and SoftAP+Station modes.
-The serial port baud rate can be up to 2Mbps, which can meet the requirement of various applications.
+The serial port baud rate can be up to 2Mbps, which can meet requirements of various applications.

 ## Features